 To help prevent the spread of HIV:

 - If you're pregnant, get medical care right away.
-If you're HIV-positive, you may pass the infection to your baby.
-But if you receive treatment during pregnancy, you can cut your baby's risk significantly.
+You can pass HIV to your baby.
+But if you get treatment during pregnancy, you can lessen your baby's risk greatly.